Bags of frozen fruit recalled due to possible listeria contamination

 The recall includes bags of Great Value fruit mix, dark sweet cherries, and mango chunks sold at Walmart.

-Frozen fruit bags from the brand Good & Gather that are sold at Trader Joe's are also being recalled, as are bags of Season's Choice tropical blend, sold at Aldi, and Best Choice pitted red tart cherries, sold at AWG.
+Frozen fruit bags from the brand Good & Gather that are sold at Target and distributed nationwide are also being recalled, as are bags of Season's Choice tropical blend, sold at Aldi, and Best Choice pitted red tart cherries, sold at AWG.

 For specific product information, distribution dates and sale locations, check the FDA website.